Yes A checkmark with a circle around it close

 Next steps

-Trust services available through banking and trust affiliates in addition to non-affiliated companies of Wells Fargo Advisors.
-Wells Fargo Advisors and its affiliates do not provide legal or tax advice.
+Trust services are available through Wells Fargo Bank, N.A. and Wells Fargo Delaware Trust Company, N.A.
 Any estate plan should be reviewed by an attorney who specializes in estate planning and is licensed to practice law in your state.